stretchr/sdk-js/README.md

 By default, the Stretchr SDK for JavaScript and HTML5 assumes your data is hosted at `stretchr.com`, but you can change this if it's not the case using the `setHost` setter method.

-    var stretchr = new Stretchr.Client("project-name", "API-KEY").setHost("mydomain.com");
+    var stretchr = new Stretchr.Client("account-name", "project-name", "API-KEY").setHost("mydomain.com");

-Then all requests will be made to `mydomain.com` insstead of `project-name.stretchr.com`.
+Then all requests will be made to `account-name.mydomain.com` insstead of `account-name.stretchr.com`.

 ## Making requests using the `at` method